bio

 Lisaboa Houbrechts

-Lisaboa Houbrechts made her first shows as a writer and director of the company Kuiperskaai.
-From the start her productions typically involved a large cast, a vibrant interaction between image and text, and an intelligent cross-fertilization of various disciplines: performance, music, choreography, literature and visual arts.
-This was already discernible in a.o.
-De Schepping/The Creation (2013) and The Goldberg Chronicles (2014), which was described as “an immense clash of energies” in the press: “the language is colour, the acting is images, the music is paint”.
-In 2016, Lisaboa made a huge impression with her sparking adaptation of Shakespeare’s The Winter’s Tale; and in September 2017, the production 1095, based on a text by Victor Lauwers, came out.
-“Full of spirit and performing pleasure,” wrote Lotte Philipsen in Knack.
+Lisaboa Houbrechts graduated with top honours from School of Arts | KASK - Drama in Ghent in 2016.
+Four years earlier, she had founded her own company, Kuiperskaai, together with Victor and Romy Louise Lauwers and Oscar van der Put.
+She created her first productions as a writer and director with the Kuiperskaai company.
+Even then, her work was characterised by a large cast, unpredictable interaction between image and text, and an intelligent fusion of various disciplines: performance, music, choreography, literature and visual arts.
+This is evident in works such as De Schepping/The Creation (2013) and The Goldberg Chronicles (2014), which the press described as “an immense clash of energies”: “the language is colour, the acting is image, the music is paint.”
+In 2016, Lisaboa made a huge impression with her dazzling adaptation of Shakespeare’s The Winter’s Tale, and in September 2017, 1095 premiered, based on a text by Victor Lauwers.
+“It’s bursting with daring and the joy of acting,” wrote Lotte Philipsen in Knack.

 related projects